Untitled

 1)The World of Myth, The Creation, pp. 13 - 39

-2) Instructor's Lecture Notes: Creation myths.
+2) Instructor's Lecture Notes: Creation Myths

-3) Watch at least 3 of the following Crash Course videos on creation myths:
+3) Crash Course videos on creation myths:

-Creation from eggs, seed and water ex nihilo
+Creation from eggs, seed and water

-Humans and Nature and Creation ex nihilo
+Humans and Nature and Creation

 Creation myth post and discussion forum